Table of Contents

 - The Information Technology (Intermediary Guidelines) Rules, 2011 (IT Rules) require online platforms that facilitate escrow services to comply with certain regulations.
 These regulations include registering with the Ministry of Electronics and Information Technology (MeitY), maintaining records of all transactions, and resolving disputes in a timely manner.

 The regulations and laws around escrow in India are designed to protect the interests of all parties involved in an escrow transaction.
-By complying with these regulations and laws, escrow agents can help to ensure that escrow accounts are used safely and securely.

 Choosing the Right Escrow Account for Your Business